Synthesizing Strong-Coupling Kohn-Luttinger Superconductivity in 2D Van der Waals materials

-\textit{weak- and strong-coupling limits} We first consider tri-layer spinless model with $U_{12}=U_{23}=U,U_{13}=U^{*}=0$, namely, assuming the Coulomb repulsion $U^{*}$ between top- and bottom- layer ($l=3$) are fully screened off.
-In weak-coupling limit $U\ll t$, the second order KL Feynman diagrams give rise to an inter-layer attraction between top- and bottom- layer (within a unit cell), via the polarization of the middle-layer ($l=2$), see Fig.~\ref{fig:illu}b and Fig.~\ref{fig:illu}c.
-In the high temperature limit, this effective attraction $V_{\mathrm{eff}}$ scales like (see Appendix),
+\textit{weak- and strong-coupling limits - } To gain insight from an analytic perspective, we begin by considering the spinless model.
+Without loss of generality, we set $U_{12}=U_{23}=U$, and $U_{13}=U^{*}=0, U(r)=0$, \textit{i.e.,} neglecting long-ranged repulsions as well as the direct repulsion between the top and bottom layers.
+In weak-coupling limit $U\ll t$, second order KL Feynman diagrams yield an inter-layer attraction $V_{\mathrm{eff}}$ between the top- and bottom- layers within the same unit cell, mediated by the polarization of the middle-layer ($l=2$), as illustrated in Fig.~\ref{fig:illu}b.
+In the instantaneous limit, $V_{\mathrm{eff}}$ scales like (see End Matter),

-where $n_{2}$ is the electron filling in the middle-layer.
+where $n_{2}$ is the electron density of the middle-layer.
 In the large $U/t >>1 $ limit at half-filling, to avoid repulsion between electrons (holes) on neighbouring layers, if the top- and bottom- layer are occupied by a pair of electrons (holes), the middle-layer will be occupied by a hole (electron).
 This occupation configuration has an energy gain being of the order of $U$, hence generating an effective attraction $V_{\mathrm{eff}}$ between top- and bottom- layer electrons,

-see Fig.~\ref{fig:illu}c and Appendix.
-Therefore, for both weak-coupling and strong-coupling cases, effective attraction between top- and bottom- layer electrons can be generated from the many-body effects of inter-layer repulsion $U$.
+see Fig.~\ref{fig:illu}c and End Matter.
+Therefore, in both weak-coupling and strong-coupling regimes, an effective attraction between top- and bottom- layer electrons can be generated from the many-body effects of inter-layer repulsion $U$, which eventually leads to superconductivity in the system.